 Cutting through the woods may or may not be on use-trails.
 A GPS device with the Official Route is recommended.
 Upon arriving at the west cove, you then circle the lake near the shore.
 Once again, please note there is not a maintained trail.
 Use trails may be in areas.
 Nevertheless, you should be able to stay near the lake until you circle back to the southern cove.
 Then return on Babe Haught Trail #43 back to your vehicle.

 2008 Description from Hatchery to Lake

-Here is a great shorter day hike, beginner backpack, or just a shorter backpack trip to some nice, and fairly remote campsites at the southeast/east end of 7300'elevation Mogollon Rim - Knoll Lake (a 77 acre electric motor boat only fishing/canoeing/kiaking lake).
+Here is a great shorter day hike, beginner backpack, or just a shorter backpack trip to some nice and fairly remote campsites at the southeast/east end of 7300'elevation Mogollon Rim - Knoll Lake (a 77-acre electric motorboat only fishing/canoeing/kayaking lake).